maniospas/SocialGraphMining/README.md

  `personalization = new DenseTensor(n);`, that is without using the put method to assign any values.

-Although the above formulation refers to non-overlapping classes, in principle the personalization vector can hold any non-negative values at its elements, for example obtained as probabilities of .
+Although the above formulation refers to non-overlapping classes, in principle the personalization vector can hold any non-negative values at its elements, for example obtained as probabilities of HELIOS users exhibiting any properties.

 ##### PPRMiner to disseminate information
 Then, in each device, the miner needs to be constructed given a unique name (that differentiates between multiple